Welcome to the National Joint Registry (NJR)

 NJR Compliance measures the proportion of cases reported to NJR, compared to cases reported to other sources of comparative data, such as HES.
 This provides a basis for NJR to report on the completeness of its data.
 NJR Compliance is also used as part of the Best Practice Tariff calculation for hip and knee surgery.

-To prevent such cases being reported as ‘missing’ from the NJR, it is essential to complete the SITETRET field in HES with the NACS code (formerly the ODS code) of the organisation to which the procedure has been outsourced.
+Where cases are outsourced to another provider, but reported through HES by the originally commissioned Trust, some procedures may be reported as ‘missing’ from the NJR.
+This is because the corresponding NJR record will have been submitted by the outsourced provider and the HES record does not accurately record the identity of that outsourced provider.
+To prevent such cases being reported as ‘missing’ from the NJR, it is essential to complete the ORGANISATION SITE IDENTIFIER OF TREATMENT code field in SUS with the NACS code (formerly the ODS code) of the organisation to which the procedure has been outsourced.
 Completion of this field enables NJR to exclude the record from the data it expects to be recorded for the Trust, whilst also enabling NJR to ensure that the corresponding record has been submitted by the outsourced provider.